ergoplatform/oracle-core/docs/specs/v0.2/Deviation-Checking-Oracle-Pool-Spec.md

 The [Epoch Preparation](<#Stage-Epoch-Preparation>) box with the new datapoint

 #### Output #2+
-Payment boxes which are holding Ergs that are sent to each oracle who successfully provided a datapoint within the outlier range, plus an extra payment box to the collector (meaning the collector can get 1 or 2 payment boxes depending if they provide accurate data).
+Payment boxes which are holding Ergs that are sent to each oracle who successfully provided a datapoint within the deviation range, plus an extra payment box to the collector (meaning the collector can get 1 or 2 payment boxes depending if they provide accurate data).

 The amount of Ergs inside each payment box is equal to `[Oracle Payout Price]` which is hardcoded into the contracts.

 ### Action Conditions
-1. The transaction must be signed by the address held in R4 of Data-Input #1.
+1. The transaction must be signed by the address held in R4 of the Data-Input box that is at the index of Context Extension Value #1.
 (This only allows the oracles to issue this action.)
 2. Output #1 has the oracle pool NFT.
 3. Output #1 has Ergs equivalent to: `[Input #1 Ergs] - [Pool Payout]`
 4. Output #1 R4 is the result of the `Finalize Datapoint Function`
 5. Output #1 R5 is equal to: `[Input #1 R5] + [Epoch Prep Length] + [Live Epoch Length]`
+6. The blake2b256 hash of Output #1's address is equal to the hash held in R6 of Input #1.
-6. A payment box output is generated for all of the successful oracles who provided a datapoint within the hardcoded outlier range (compared to finalized datapoint in R4 of Input #1).
-The addresses are acquired from the data-input [Datapoint](<#Stage-Datapoint>) box's R4.
+7. A payment box output is generated for all of the successful oracles who provided a datapoint that was collected.
+The addresses are acquired from each respective data-input [Datapoint](<#Stage-Datapoint>) box's R4.
-7. A (potentially second) payment box output is generated for the collector who's address is in R6 of Output #1.
+8. A (potentially second) payment box output is generated for the collector who's address is in R6 of Output #1.
-8. Each payment box has a total amount of Ergs inside equal to the `[Oracle Payout Price]`.
+9. Each payment box has a total amount of Ergs inside equal to the `[Oracle Payout Price]`.
-9. Each data-input [Datapoint](<#Stage-Datapoint>) box has an R5 that is equal to Input #1 box id.
+10. Each data-input [Datapoint](<#Stage-Datapoint>) box has an R5 that is equal to Input #1 box id.
-10. At least 1 valid data-input box is provided.
-11. The blake2b256 hash of Output #1's address is equal to the hash held in R6 of Input #1.
-12. Every data-input [Datapoint](<#Stage-Datapoint>) box has a datapoint within the outlier range.
+11. There must be at least `Minimum Consensus` number of data-input boxes.
+12. The data-input boxes must all be sorted from highest datapoint to lowest datapoint (aka in decreasing order).
+13. The data-inputs provided must pass the `Deviation Checking Predicate`.
 ---